drush-ops/drush/docs/using-drush-configuration.md

 !!! note
     For `uri` you need to use a global config location, not a site-specific one, since it's used by Drupal to select which multi-site gets bootstrapped.
 Thats why the `DRUSH_OPTIONS_URI` approach is recommended.

-#### Direnv for multiple code bases
+!!! tip
     To handle multiple Drupal installations on the same server, https://direnv.net/ can help, by varying your environment variables, depending on the directory you are in, when you issue a command line request.
 Use this to define a site URI for each code base.

 ### Config examples